Yoctol/bottender/docs/multi-messaging-channel-support.md

 };
 ```

-## Develop the Action
+## Develop Cross-Platform Bot Actions

-Now, we can develop an action to handle messages from different platforms.
-We can use [`context.platform`](https://bottender.js.org/docs/api-context#platform) in our App to tell which platform the messages are coming from.
+Now, you can develop actions to handle messages from different platforms.

+A right bot action relates to the current user status with the incoming event.
+In the following section, you can see various approaches to cross-platform event handling.

+### Using `context.platform` to Manage Cross-Platform Events

+You can use [`context.platform`](https://bottender.js.org/docs/api-context#platform) to check that each message belongs to which platform.

-Here, we develop a simple action that replies to the users with the platform they are using.
+In the following code, you can see a simple action that replies to the users with the platform they are using.

 ```js
 module.exports = async function App(context) {